codepath/flixster-starter/README.md

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)
+`TODO://`
 `ADD_EMBEDDED_CODE_HERE`

 ### Reflection

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 They prepared me for only a little part the project.
-Things like useState and API fetchi
+Lectures on useState and API calls did help

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-Add your response here
+With more time, I would have done some more unique designs for User experience

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-Add your response here
+Using APIs for the first time stood out to me.
+I always thought it was a really hard and long process

 ### Open-source libraries used